-Christmas trees are combustible items that become increasing flammable as they continue to dry out in your home.
-One-third of home fires that begin with Christmas trees occur in January.
+Christmas trees are combustible items that become increasingly flammable as they continue to dry out in your home.
+More than one-quarter (29%) of home fires that begin with Christmas trees occur in January.
 Although Christmas tree fires are not common, when they do occur they’re much more likely to be serious.

 A live Christmas tree burn conducted by the U.S. Consumer Product Safety Commission (CPSC) shows just how quickly a dried out Christmas tree fire burns, with flashover occurring in less than one minute, as compared to a well-watered tree, which burns at a much slower rate.

 Whether you are looking for coloring pages, activity sheets or e-cards, we have what you need to keep you fire-safe this holiday season.

 In 2017, the three leading dates for home structure fires caused by cooking were: Thanksgiving, Christmas day and Christmas Eve.
 That's why it's important to know what you can do to help keep your friends and family safe while entertaining for the holidays.
 Also, read NFPA's blog post on Martha Stewart's website - 8 Simple Fire Safety Tips We all Need to Follow This Holiday Season.